stevenpencle/D6-LOA/README.md

 ![alt text](Documentation/template_architecture_model.jpg "Model")

 The model can be thought of as "glue" code in that it represents the structure of information that is shared between the server and client applications and is what binds them together.
-The source code for the model resides in the .NET Core application _Model_ namespace, and the model classes are typically just _POCOs_ (plain ole C# objects).
+The source code for the model resides in the .NET Core application _Model_ namespace, and the model classes are typically just _POCOs_ (plain old CLR/Core objects).
 The _Model_ namespace is further categorized by the scope namespaces of _Domain_, _Security_, and _View_.
 The Template Application Architecture uses the _ReinforcedTypings_ NuGet package to generate a TypeScript declaration file (\model.d.ts) that contains each model type during the MSBuild process.
 The _ReinforcedTypingsConfiguration.cs_ must be updated to add new model types to the code generation build step.

 **A note about enums:** Enums need to be placed in a regular TypeScript file (\model.enums.ts) instead of a declaration file to be treated as constant values.
 There are other methods to achieve this, but this is the implementation used by the Template Application Architecture.
 The _ReinforcedTypingsConfiguration.cs_ is already configured to generate enums this way, but make sure you add enums in the _builder.ExportAsEnums()_ method.